open/close all folders

 X's Kangaskhan and her child, respectively.

-- Not Allowed to Grow Up: Kogaru is still an infant Kangaskhan despite having been with X for several years now.
+- Not Allowed to Grow Up: Li'l Kanga is still an infant Kangaskhan despite having been with X for several years now.
 This seems to be because she refuses to leave her mothers pouch, imitating X who refuses to leave his home.

 - Shock and Awe: Knows Thunderbolt.

-- Super Mode: They have access to their Mega Evolution, allowing Kogaru to fight on her on.
+- Super Mode: They have access to their Mega Evolution, allowing Li'l Kanga to fight on her own.

 The female protagonist of the XY chapter, she is a Sky Trainer who is determined to bring her childhood friend X out into the world again.
 Y was previously trying to be a Rhyhorn racer in the past, but switched to her current interest.

-- The Leader: Of the Five-Man Band of friends.
+- The Leader: Type II/III hybrid of the Five-Man Band of friends.
+She is also the one who keeps the group together.

 - The Worf Effect: Y will be the first of the group to get knocked around.
 Justified, as she is stronger than Trevor, Tierno, and Shauna but X isn't likely to fight back unless he's being directly targeted, meaning that, by default, Y is the first to jump in the fray.